 1) What exactly is a Laboratory Phlebotomist?

 The Laboratory Phlebotomist is an Allied Health professional who collects blood specimens for clinical laboratory analysis.
-In addition to the knowledge and technical skills required to collect blood from veins (venipuncture) and from capillaries (finger or heel sticks, the profession requires basic knowledge of laboratory departments, specimen processing and storage, asepsis, blood components, anticoagulants and their use, proper identification and handling of body fluid specimens.
+In addition to the knowledge and technical skills required to collect blood from veins (venipuncture) and from capillaries (finger or heel sticks), the profession requires basic knowledge of laboratory departments, specimen processing and storage, asepsis, blood components, anticoagulants and their use, proper identification and handling of body fluid specimens.
 A compassionate and cheerful nature is needed for day-long contact with patients in hospitals and clinics.
+This training does not include blood collection center/donor phlebotomy training.

 2) Where do Laboratory Phlebotomists work?